-HEST SADDLE HINTS AND SAFETY TIPS
+HEST SADDLE HINTS AND RIDING SAFETY TIPS

 1. It is important to take your new saddle on short rides only in the beginning, think of it like a new pair of shoes that need to be worn in.
 Save longer rides for when you know your horse has become accustomed to your new saddle.
-Keep the first few rides to 20 - 45 minutes only.
+Keep the first few rides to 20 - 30 minutes only.

 3. Be sure to check your girth at various intervals during your trail ride (arena ride too!).
 This is especially important if you have a treeless saddle!
 The foam inserts in the panels of your treeless saddle, and in your pad, will compress as soon as you put your weight in the saddle, resulting in your girth loosening instantly.
-Check your girth after mounting and at various intervals along your ride out.
-This is imperative!
+Check your girth AFTER mounting and at various intervals along your ride out.
+This is imperative!!

 4. If all you want to do is trail ride, it is still vital that you and your horse be familiar with correct biomechanics of "proper riding".
 This means that you know how to ask your horse to use his core in order to lift his back and withers in order to carry you the rider, in the healthiest way possible for his own soundness, comfort and ease as well as yours.
 Riding a horse hollow and on the forehand is not good for his back and limb soundness PLUS it will negatively affect the fit of your saddle and your position as a rider.
 If you are not sure how to do this then please invest in some riding lessons with a good reputable instructor that focuses on correct biomechanics of the horse.